enfence/remote-exec/README.md

 * `user`: The username used to connect to the remote server.
 Defaults to the user name under which the chef-client is running.

 * `password`: The password for the user to connect to the remote server.
-If not specified, Net::SSH tries to connect using SSH keys, and if it doesn't help, asks for a password.
+If not specified, Net::SSH tries to connect using SSH keys, and if it doesn't help and `interactive` is set to true, asks for a password.

 * `timeout`: Timeout for SSH session.
 Default is 60 seconds.

 * `input`: If given, the string will be sent as stdin to the command.

+* `interactive`: If true and a password is not given and password authentication is the only method left, Net::SSH will ask for a password on the terminal.
+Default: false.

 #### Guards